RowanBelden/Portfolio/README.md

 <hr>

 ## Education
-### Univeristy of Denver, Daniels College of Business
+### University of Denver, Daniels College of Business
-Bachelor of Science Business Administration – Business Information and Analytics, June 2022
+Bachelor of Science Business Administration – Business Information and Analytics, June 2024

 <ul>
   <li><b>Margery Reed Service Award</b>: This award recognizes outstanding commitment to Daniels Undergraduate Programs.</li>
   <li><b>ANDREW H. WOOD Award</b>: This award goes to the students with the highest scholarship ranking in the 2021-2022 class.</li>
   <li><b>Cherrington Global Scholar</b>: This award goes to the students with the highest scholarship ranking in the 2021-2022 class.</li>
-  <li><b>Chancellor Scholarship</b>: This award goes to the students with the highest scholarship ranking in the 2021-2022 class.</li>
+  <li><b>Chancellor Scholarship</b>: Annual, highest DU merit scholarship awarded for academic excellence.</li>

  </li>
 </ul>